 In all aspects of our work, PATH adopts applicable and good-practice governance rules and principles.
 These include both the United States and other countries’ rules regarding how nonprofit organizations are organized, how they are governed, and how they conduct their affairs.
-We strive for robust decision-making, transparency, and reporting for the legal entities we have established to conduct our operations.
+PATH strives for robust decision-making, transparency, and reporting for the legal entities we have established to conduct our operations.
 PATH is committed to gender equity; geographic, ethnic, and racial diversity; and inclusion of people with disabilities in the composition of our board.

 PATH adheres to government regulations and legal requirements for the locations in which we work.
 Relevant laws include federal laws such as the US Internal Revenue Service Code, state corporation laws, and country-specific regulatory laws that impact how we are structured, are governed, operate, and report to governmental authorities in particular jurisdictions.